-If the Tenure Review Board concludes that adequate cause for termination has been established, it shall so inform the President and the faculty member.
+If the Tenure Review Board concludes that adequate cause for termination has been established, it will so inform the President and the faculty member.

-If the board concludes that action short of termination would be more appropriate, it shall so inform the president and the faculty member, together with supporting reasons, and the termination proceedings shall stop at this point.
+If the board concludes that action short of termination would be more appropriate, it will so inform the president and the faculty member, together with supporting reasons, and the termination proceedings shall stop at this point.
+The board should recommend alternative disciplinary or corrective action in accordance with the policy ACAF 1.82 Faculty Progressive Discipline.

-If the board concludes that adequate cause for termination has not been established, it shall so inform the president and the faculty member, together with supporting reasons, and the termination proceedings shall stop at this point.
+If the board concludes that adequate cause for termination has not been established, it shall so inform the president and the faculty member, together with supporting reasons, and the termination proceedings will stop at this point.